Zichqec/YAYA_Fundamentals/Module 1 - Basic Building Blocks/04 - Variables.md

 The above function will not output anything, because the `_dialogue` variable was erased when the nested set of brackets ended.

+Local variables also have a more limited **scope** than global variables; they can only be used within the function they are written in, while global variables may be used in any function.

 Remembering to initialize your variables is very important for local variables.
 If you need to calculate something with a local variable inside a set of nested brackets, but you need the result outside of the brackets, you can define the local variable at the highest point in the hierarchy where you need it.

 ```c